Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/index.rst

 ==============================
 This project is a part of the Aerial Robotics course at EPFL.
 The main purpose of this project is to practice the flight control and navigation of a quadrotor including space exploration, obstacle avoidance, etc.
-This documentation shows the project description, step-by-step software implementation, simulation leaderboard, and real-world competetion.
+This documentation shows the project description, step-by-step software implementation, simulation leaderboard, and real-world competition.

 .. rubric:: Demo video

-If you want to see a real-world example of this project, check out this fascinating video from previous year.
+If you want to see a real-world example of this project, check out this fascinating video from last year.

 .. image:: demo_2022.gif
   :width: 650